I Don't Believe in Miracles (Sinitta song): Chart performance

-In UK, "I Don't Believe in Miracles" debuted at number 42 on the chart edition of 24 September 1988, reached a peak of number 22 in its fifth week, and remained on the chart for a total of eight weeks.
+In the UK, "I Don't Believe in Miracles" debuted at number 42 on the chart edition of 24 September 1988, reached a peak of number 22 in its fifth week, and remained on the chart for a total of eight weeks.
 Similarly, it was a top 25 hit in Ireland where it peaked at number 21 and charted for three weeks.
 By contrast, it was a top two hit in Finland and a top 12 hit in Spain.
-On the Eurochart Hot 100, it debuted at number 83 on 15 October 1988, reached number 58 two weeks later, and fell off the chart after five weeks of presence.
+On the Pan-Eurochart Hot 100 established by the Music & Media magazine, it debuted at number 83 on 15 October 1988, reached number 58 two weeks later, and fell off the chart after five weeks of presence.